Columbus Zoo and Aquarium: Heart of Africa

+The centerpiece of the Heart of Africa exhibit is the Watering Hole, an open rotational enclosure containing a large pond.
+The exhibit is designed to accommodate many different species, and different animals rotate in and out throughout the day.
+Some of the zoo's species can only be viewed at the Watering Hole.

 Asia Quest

-Asia Quest opened two phases in 2006.
+The Asia themed region, "Asia Quest" opened in two phases in 2006.
 The region is an attempt to more fully immerse visitors into the exhibits, not only building larger and more attractive exhibits, but also melding them together with the scenery.
 Visitors entering Asia Quest pass a waterfall flanked by two habitats, travel through a cave containing the indoor habitats, exit into a Chinese forest, and finally enter an Asia Quest aviary designed to look like an abandoned Asian garden.
 Instead of fences, habitats are either recessed and separated via rock walls, or on ground level and separated by the rock walls and glass.
 Asia Quest also promotes donations for animal conservation, as many of the region's animals are threatened in the wild.